jrandj/redhat/README.md

 1. List, create, delete partitions on MBR and GPT disks

+    * Data is stored on disk dives that are logically divided into partitions.
+A partition can exist on a portion of a disk, an entire disk, or across multiple disks.
+Each partition can contain a file system, raw data space, swap space, or dump space.

 1. Create and remove physical volumes

 1. Assign physical volumes to volume groups